Introduction to Graph Neural Networks for Machine Learning Engineers: Graph Neural Networks

-Each message-passing layer of the encoder computes its output using the same process.
-Consider a $K$-layer message-passing network.
-For each node $i$, define $h^{(0)}_i = \tilde x_i$, and for integers $0 < k < K$, let $h^{(k)}_i \in \R^{\tilde \ell_k}$ be the node feature vector that is the output of the $k_{th}$ message-passing layer.
-Starting from the output of the $k_{th}$ message-passing layer, for each node $i$, the $k + 1$ message-passing layer computes the vectors $h^{(k + 1)}_i$ by
+Owing to the importance of the message passing layers, we describe them in greater detail next.
+Each message-passing layer computes its output using the same process.
+Let $h_i\psup{k} \in \R^{m_k}$ denote the output from layer $k$ for node $i$.
+The output from message passing layer $k+1$ is

-Sometimes called the update function, $\phi: \R^{\tilde \ell_k} \to \R^{\tilde \ell_{k+1}}$ is a differentiable function with trainable parameters.
-A common choice for $\phi$ is a single layer, feedforward neural network, as in \eqref{def:single_layer_feed_foward}.
-The term $\bigoplus$ is a permutation-invariant aggregation function such as an element-wise vector-valued sum, mean or maximum, $\mathrm N_i$ is the 1-hop neighborhood of $i$ (excluding $i$), and the term $\mu_{i j} \in \R^{\tilde \ell_k}$ is a feature vector (defined below) that describes the interaction of node $i$ with node $j$.
-The function $\bigwedge$ is determines how each node interacts with the aggregation of its neighbors, for example by concatenation or by element-wise summation.
-Equation~\eqref{eq:gnn_form} is more concisely written without the function $\bigwedge$, but unlike other authors \cite{bronstein2021geometric}, we include it because our experiments show the choice of $\bigwedge$ is at least as important to the behavior of the GNN as the node-to-node interaction terms, $\mu_{i j}$.
+The function, $\phi$, sometimes called the update function, is differentiable and has trainable parameters.
+A common choice is a single layer, fully-connected, feedforward neural network.
+The $\bigoplus$ operation is a permutation-invariant aggregation function that combines several vectors into a single vector of the same dimension.
+Examples include element-wise sum, mean or maximum.
+The set $\mathcal N_i\subset\mathcal N$ is the 1-hop neighborhood of $i$ (excluding $i$), and $\mu_{i j}$ is an expression that describes the interaction of node $i$ with node $j$ and depends on $h_i\psup{k}$ and $h_j\psup{k}$ and sometimes on the graph toplogy.
+The function $\bigwedge$ determines how each node interacts with the aggregation of its neighbors, for example by concatenation or by element-wise summation.
+Equation~\eqref{eq:gnn_form} is more concisely written without the function $\bigwedge$, but unlike~\cite{bronstein2021geometric}, we include it because our experiments show the choice of $\bigwedge$ is at least as important to the behavior of the GNN as the expresion $\mu_{i j}$.

-There are three common architecture categories for GNNs in the literature: Convolutional, Message-Passing (MP), and Attentional, and the majority of GNNs fit into one of them.
-The way that the features at nodes $i$ and $j$ interact (\emph{i.e.} $\mu_{i j}$) defines a GNN's type.
+The literature describes three common architecture categories for GNNs: Convolutional, Message-Passing (MP), and Attentional.
+The type of a GNN is determined by the choice of the expression, $\mu_{ij}$.
 We denote the message-passing category by its initials, MP, to help distinguish it from message-passing layers.
-Our description of each GNN category follows Bronstein et al.\ \cite{bronstein2021geometric}.
+Our description of each GNN category follows \cite{bronstein2021geometric}.
 This discussion is intended to capture key ideas rather than all subtle similarities and differences between individual models.